-In the past, TB, or “consumption,” was a major cause of death worldwide.
+In the past, tuberculosis (TB), or “consumption,” was a major cause of death worldwide.
 Following improvements in living conditions and the development of antibiotics, the prevalence of TB fell dramatically in industrialized countries.

 A majority of the people affected were in Asia.
 However, TB remains a matter of concern in many other areas, including the United States.
 The same year, doctors reported

 Currently, antibiotic resistance is causing renewed concerns about TB among experts.
 Some strains of the disease are not responding to the most effective treatment options.
 In this case, TB is difficult to treat.
 Keep reading to learn more.

 A person may develop TB after inhaling Mycobacterium tuberculosis (M. tuberculosis) bacteria, primarily from person to person.

 When TB affects the lungs, the disease is the most contagious, but a person will usually only become sick after close contact with someone who has this type of TB.